-In October 2010, we received an unconditional Investigational Device Exemption (IDE) Supplement approval from the U.S. Food and Drug Administration (FDA) to conduct a randomized, double-blind, sham-controlled, multicenter pivotal clinical trial, called the ReCharge trial, testing the effectiveness and safety of VBLOC therapy utilizing our second generation Maestro Rechargeable (RC) System.
+In October 2010, we received an unconditional Investigational Device Exemption (IDE) Supplement approval from the U.S. Food and Drug Administration (FDA) to conduct a randomized, double-blind, sham-controlled, multicenter pivotal clinical trial, called the ReCharge trial, testing the effectiveness and safety of VBLOC therapy utilizing our second generation Maestro Rechargeable System.
 Enrollment and implantation in the ReCharge trial was completed in December 2011 in 239 randomized patients (233 implanted) at 10 centers.
 All patients in the trial received an implanted device and were randomized in a 2:1 allocation to treatment or sham control groups.
 The sham control group received a non-functional device during the trial period.
 All patients were expected to participate in a standard weight management counseling program.
 The primary endpoints of efficacy and safety were evaluated at 12 months.
-As announced on February 7, 2013, the ReCharge trial met its primary safety endpoint, though it did not meet its predefined coprimary efficacy endpoints.
+As announced on February 7, 2013, the ReCharge trial met its primary safety endpoint, though it did not meet its predefined co-primary efficacy endpoints.
 The trial did however demonstrate in the intent to treat (ITT) population (n=239) a clinically meaningful and statistically significant excess weight loss (EWL) of 24.4% (approximately 10% total body weight loss (TBL)) for VBLOC therapy-treated patients, with 52.5% of patients achieving at least 20% EWL.
-On December 3, 2013 we announced 18 month efficacy and safety results from the ReCharge trial showing that VBLOC therapy-treated patients were maintaining their weight loss, while the sham control group gained back over 40% of the weight loss seen at 12 months.
+On December 3, 2013, we announced 18 month efficacy and safety results from the ReCharge trial showing that VBLOC therapy-treated patients were maintaining their weight loss, while the sham control group gained back over 40% of the weight loss seen at 12 months.
 The trial's positive safety profile also continued with a device-related serious adverse event rate of 4.3% at 18 months for VBLOC therapy-treated patients.

-As a result of the positive safety and efficacy profile of VBLOC therapy, we used the data from the ReCharge trial to support a premarket approval (PMA) application for the Maestro Rechargeable System, which we announced was submitted to the FDA in June 2013 and was accepted for review and filing in July 2013.
-The FDA has scheduled an Advisory Panel meeting for June 17, 2014 to review our PMA application for approval of the Maestro System.
-If the FDA grants us approval, we anticipate we will be able to commercialize the Maestro Rechargeable System in the United States in late 2014.
+As a result of the positive safety and efficacy profile of VBLOC therapy, we used the data from the ReCharge trial to support a premarket approval (PMA) application for the Maestro Rechargeable System, which was submitted to the FDA in June 2013 and was accepted for review and filing in July 2013.
+An Advisory Panel meeting was held on June 17, 2014 to review our PMA application for approval of the Maestro Rechargeable System.
+The Advisory Panel voted 8 to 1 "in favor" that the Maestro Rechargeable System is safe when used as designed and voted 4 to 5 "against" on the issue of a reasonable assurance of efficacy.
+The final vote, on whether the relative benefits outweighed the relative risk, was 6 to 2 "in favor," with 1 abstention.
+The FDA is not bound by the Advisory Panel's recommendation, but will take it into consideration while reviewing our PMA application.
+Assuming the FDA grants us approval in late 2014, we anticipate we will be able to start commercializing the Maestro Rechargeable System in a controlled limited launch at select bariatric centers of excellence in the United States thereafter.

-If we obtain FDA approval of our Maestro Rechargeable System we intend to market our products in the United States through a direct sales force supported by field technical and marketing managers who provide training, technical and other support services to our customers.
+If we obtain FDA approval of our Maestro Rechargeable System, we intend to market our products in the United States through a direct sales force supported by field technical and marketing managers who provide training, technical and other support services to our customers.
 Outside the United States, we intend to use direct, dealer and distributor sales models as the targeted geography best dictates.
 To date, we have relied on third-party manufacturers and suppliers for the production of our Maestro System.
 We currently anticipate that we will continue to rely on third-party manufacturers and suppliers for the production of the Maestro System.